Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-RegioJet classes from Prague to Vienna
+What RegioJet classes are there from Prague to Vienna?

 Compare the different travel classes offered by RegioJet when travelling from Prague to Vienna.